DevRickLin/Sofia/README.md

 This agent uses:

-- LangGraph for agent orchestration
+- Agno for agent orchestration and workflow management
 - OpenAI models for language processing
 - A2A protocol for communication
 - Environment variables for configuration